-ICP-MS analysis of the digested solutions took place using at least four gravimetrically-prepared calibration solutions.
-A quality assurance (QA) standard was repeatedly analysed (after every two solutions), and the change in response of the QA standard was mathematically modelled to correct for the long-term drift of the instrument.
-The short-term drift of the ICP-MS was corrected for by use of an internal standards mixture (containing Y, In, Bi, Sc, Ga) continuously added to all the samples via a mixing block.
+ICP-MS analysis of the digested solutions was performed using Agilent 8800 (see Image 3) and Elan 9000 ICP-MSs.
+The instrumental response was calibrated with at least four gravimetrically-prepared calibration solutions.
+A quality assurance (QA) standard was repeatedly analysed after every two solutions, and the change in response of the QA standard was mathematically modelled to correct for the long-term drift of the instrument.
+The shortterm drift of the ICP-MS was corrected for by use of an internal standards mixture (containing Y, In, Bi, Sc, Ga) continuously added to all the samples via a mixing block.
 Each sample was analysed in triplicate, each analysis consisting of five replicates.